Department Courses

 331. Social Movements.

 Anthropologist Margaret Mead once said, "Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it's the only thing that ever has."
 This course examines contemporary social movements which organize and mobilize people to effect change, and which therefore challenge existing institutions, cultures, and social orders.
 We will consider issues related to participation, leadership, organization, strategy, scale, technology, and media representation, among others.
 We will read and discuss both theory and ethnography, and you will have the opportunity to practice various research methods by working on several small-scale projects and one longer research paper.
-Students who take the course as AFS 4009 must write their major paper on an African topic.
+Students who take the course as AFS 331 must write their digital ethnography paper on an African topic.
+Offered in the spring.

 340. Myth, Magic, and Ritual.